Editors Reads Verdict

 Final Verdict

 The Food Lab is the most important cookbook published in the twenty-first century.
-If you cook at home seriously, this book will change what you’re capable of.
+More than a collection of recipes, it is an education in how cooking actually works — and once internalised, it makes you better at every dish, including the thousands not in the book.
+If you cook at home seriously, it will permanently expand what you are capable of.

 Our rating: 4.8/5 — The definitive home cooking reference.
 Essential for anyone who wants to cook with understanding rather than just follow instructions.